drgerg/PiNet/Docs/allBuild.md

 **Locally on Brilliant:**
 Prepare the new drive.

-   a.
-Disconnect the old drive from the computer.
+   1. Disconnect the old drive from the computer.
-   b.
-Connect the new drive.
+   2. Connect the new drive.
-   c.
-Install the OS (Remember the user name and the machine name need to be the same as they were before.)
+   3. Install the OS (Remember the user name and the machine name need to be the same as they were before.)

 Get ssh-server up and running on the new drive.